Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 end
 ```

 We can now subscribe to the topic in the `mount/3` function of our LiveView process.
-We want to do this after the websocket connection between the client and LiveView has been established and not during the first render.
+We want to do this after the Websocket connection between the client and LiveView has been established and not during the first render.
 We can use the `connected?/1` function to check this.
-We also need to tell Phoenix Presence that we want to track the presence of the user in the topic.
+We also need to tell Phoenix Presence that we would like to track the presence of the user in the topic.
 We use the `track/3` function to do this.

 ```elixir
 if connected?(socket) do